Alzheimer's Disease: Effects On The Brain

 Dr. Guy Eakin discusses how Alzheimer's disease effects the brain, and the three stages of the disease, leading up to severe debilitation and death.
-This is part 2 of a 6 part series.

 Dr. Guy Eakin: